Previous Episode << >> Next Episode

 A red headed girl instinctively leaned over to look through the tiny window beside her, catching the plane tilt, showing her only the clear black skies.
-She sighed tiredly, already feeling a little restless three hours in.
+She sighed tiredly, having already felt a little restless three hours ago.
 What was another twenty minutes on a fourteen hour flight?
 Torture, she thought after the kid in front of her stamped on her foot once more.

 "We apologise for the inconvenience and I hope you'll enjoy the remainder of your flight."

 "Right," the girl mumbled.